HFE Hereditary Hemochromatosis: Type 1

 There are several types of hemochromatosis, but type 1 hemochromatosis is the most common.
 Type 1 hemochromatosis is also commonly referred to as hereditary hemochromatosis or genetic hemochromatosis.

-When we have hereditary hemochromatosis our DNA changes and mutates.
+When we have hereditary hemochromatosis, part of our DNA has a variation that affects iron absorption from our diet.
 Normally, iron metabolism is an extremely tightly controlled system.
 Even slight elevations in iron above and beyond what the body uses or needs sends signals to decrease the uptake and absorption of dietary iron.

 With hemochromatosis, it is like the body always thinks it is deficient in iron.

-Type 1 Hereditary Hemochromatosis results from a genetic mutation to the HFE Gene on Chromosome 6 and may involve the C282Y, H63D, or S65C alleles.
+Type 1 Hereditary Hemochromatosis results from a genetic variation to the HFE Gene on Chromosome 6 and may involve the C282Y, H63D, or S65C alleles.

 Genes are made of DNA, and serve as a set of instructions for how the body makes certain proteins and carries out many important functions.
 An allele is a form of a gene that has a slightly different DNA sequence.
-While these differences contribute to a person’s individual features (like eye color, height, etc), an allele can also reflect a genetic mutation.
+While these differences contribute to a person’s individual features (like eye color, height, etc), an allele can also lead to a hereditary genetic condition.

 A genetic mutation is a permanent change in DNA sequence.
-A hereditary gene mutation is inherited from one, or both, parents.
+This hereditary gene variation is inherited from one, or both, parents.
 The DNA is permanently changed, and will be present for a person’s entire life.
 Likewise, this genetic mutation can be passed down to the next generation, and so on.

 This is what we see from the hereditary hemochromatosis gene, known as HFE.